petermichaux/maria/README.md

 * A model contains domain data.
 When a model changes, it informs its observers.

 * A view observes a model.
 A view represents its model's current state.
+Views can have child views.

 * A controller decides what happens when a user interacts with its view.
+This is the strategy pattern.

 Acknowledgements